ayushmittal3295/Nature-s-Basketry/README.md

-# NATURE'S BASKITRY WEBSITE
+# NATURE'S BASKETRY WEBSITE
-This website Nature's Baskitry is a responsive website.
+This website Nature's Basketry is a responsive website.

 This website is made with the aim of providing fruits and vegetables to the persons at their designated places.